Christopsomo is a layered Christmas bread with the most unbelievable texture and flavour

-Christmas traditions certainly vary across cultures, regions and families; some are embedded within religious traditions while others are developed through years of “that’s just the way we do things”.
+Christmas rituals certainly vary across cultures, regions and families.
+Some are embedded within religious traditions while others are developed through years of “that’s just the way we do things”.
 One tradition which our family shares with many other Orthodox families is the baking of the traditional christopsomo, which literally translates to Christ’s bread.
 This bread is typically baked on Christmas Eve and eaten on Christmas Day and is replete with symbolism and meaning.

 Every once in a while our parents would take us to a local Greek bakery to help select a dessert to bring to a dinner party or gathering.
-Usually they would make and bring along their own galaktoboureko, baklava or melomakarona, but occasionally our parents would be too busy (because they were also bringing along some homemade spanakopita or keftedes) to do so.
-We would walk into the bakery with them and be overwhelmed with the sights and smells of all the delicious Greek desserts, breads and snacks.
+Usually they would make and bring along their own galaktoboureko, baklava or melomakarona, but occasionally our parents would be too busy to do so (because they were also bringing along some homemade spanakopita or keftedes).
+When that was the case, we would walk into the bakery with them and be overwhelmed by the sights and smells of all the delicious Greek desserts, breads and snacks.
 Our parents would typically ask us to choose a variety of small, individual serving size cakes (glyka or γλυκά), often 8 – 12 in a box.
 This was so exciting…shopping for sweets!
 We were sure to select vanilla cakes, kok, cream-filled pastries, chocolate mousses and anything else that made our box of cakes a sight to behold.
 The only thing better than selecting the pastries was receiving these boxes of glyka when we had company over.
-Well before dessert was served, all the kids would sneak into the kitchen, snip the ribbon which tied the box closed, lift the lid with great anticipation, excited to see what joy lay within the box, and then quickly call dibs on the particular piece of dessert that we wanted.
+Well before dessert was served, all the kids would sneak into the kitchen, snip the ribbon which tied the box closed, lift the lid with great anticipation, excited to see what joy lay within the box.
+We would then quickly call dibs on the particular piece of dessert that we wanted.

 We were raised in a very traditional Greek home, with a large Greek extended family and many Greek friends.
 Our neighborhood and primary school were full of Greeks, and we happily lived and learned alongside a smorgasbord of other nationalities.
 As we grew up and ventured off to high school, college, and then university, as we got jobs and got involved in extra-curricular activities (that went beyond Greek folk dancing), our exposure to the people of the world grew and grew.
 How enriching!
 How wonderful!